adamedx/autographps-sdk/ROADMAP.md

 * Make app operations default to objectid for efficiency
 * Add formatting for get-graphapplicationserviceprincipal
-* Fix get-graphmethod -uri to not need graphname
-* fix formatting of get-graphmethod to swap columns
 * Adaptive progress meter?
-* View for graph application
-* Should add Add-GraphApplicationCertificate
 * Should implement certificate update using addkey / removekey: https://docs.microsoft.com/en-us/graph/api/application-addkey?view=graph-rest-1.0&tabs=http
 * Remove use of New-GraphConnection from within static methods and replace with internal version that is still mockable.
 * Make set-graphapplicationconsent idempotent (read grants / roles first, only add those that don't exist)